Canadian police start arresting protesters in Ottawa

 The final blockade, in Manitoba, ended peacefully on Wednesday.

-The protests have drawn support from right-wing extremists and have been cheered on and received donations from conservatives in the U.S.
+The protests have been cheered on and received donations from conservatives in the U.S.

-The bumper-to-bumper occupation infuriated many Ottawa residents, who complained of being harassed and intimidated on the streets.

 Gillies reported from Toronto.